 The Teacher Education Council provides governance for all teacher education programs offered within the University.
 It is responsible for setting and achieving teacher education goals, establishing policies, fixing responsibilities for program decision-making, identifying and utilizing resources, and facilitating continuing development and improvement of basic and advanced teacher education programs.

 Bachelor of Arts Degree Requirements

 Offered by the College of Music and Dramatic Arts since 1998-99, the Bachelor of Arts in Music degree is a viable alternative for those students who prefer a more flexible and less intensive music curriculum than is possible under the Bachelor of Music Education or Bachelor of Music curricula.
 The BA in Music degree could prepare students for careers in arts administration, the music business industry, for further study at the graduate level in music history or music theory, or other areas.
-The BA in Music with no concentration requires a minor in an area other than music.
-The BA in Music with a concentration in EM/DM requires completion of the Avatar minor.
+A minor in an area other than music is required for the degree.
 A grade of “C” or better is required in all music courses.